krfreder/story-shop/README.md

-# one-stop-story-shop
+# one-stop-story-prompts
-Building a prompt generator for writers to practice their art.
+One Stop Story Prompts is a one-word prompt generator for daily writing practice.
 It will randomly generate a new prompt on button click featuring:
 - Genre
 - Setting
-- Main Character
+- Main Character Details (Age, Gender, Character Trait)
-- Word Prompts
+- 31 One-Word Prompts

 I am learning the following for the project:
 - Vue